TEALSK12/apcsa-public/curriculum/Unit2/Lesson-206.md

    - Ask students how many lines Java will output (9), and walk through the loop showing flow of control and directing a student to produce the output.

-### Practice-It Activity \[30 minutes\]
+### Practice Activity \[30 minutes\]

 Depending on the mood and frustration levels in the class, you may choose to have students work in pairs.

-- If students are really having a rough time, work through the first Practice-It question together as a whole group.
+- If students are really having a rough time, work through the first practice question together as a whole group.

 - Put soft, soothing (but upbeat) music on in the background to ease tension!

-1. Have students log in to Practice-It to complete the following Practice-It self-check questions:
+1. Have students complete the following self-check questions:

-   a. starExclamation1
+   a.
+Self-Check 2.31: starExclamation1
-   b. starExclamation2
+   b.
+Self-Check 2.32: starExclamation2
-   c. starExclamation3
+   c.
+Self-Check 2.33: starExclamation3

-2. Have students complete the Practice-It Exercise “starTriangle.”
+2. Have students complete the Exercise 2.5: starTriangle.

    a.
 You should emphasize the importance of constructing a structure diagram before they start
      coding.